 The Psychology Department attempts to foster an environment for intellectual growth of the graduate student.
 Students frequently gain this experience through regular one-on-one meetings, group lab meetings, journal clubs, 'brown bag' seminars, colloquia, and scientific conferences.
-It is expected that students attend all departmental colloquia unless a scheduling conflict prevents attendance.
+Students are expected to attend all departmental colloquia unless a scheduling conflict prevents attendance.
 Additionally, students typically attend scientific conferences yearly, aided by funds from the university.
 By the end of their training, students should be able to conceptualize and develop their own research studies.